Home About Me Research Outreach Other Contact

 Galactic Dynamics

-Most of my Ph.D. research was focused on Galactic dynamics, with a particular focus on measuring the potential of the Milky Way (MW).
+Most of my Ph.D. research was focused on Galactic dynamics, with a particular interest in measuring the potential of the Milky Way (MW).
 Our aim was generally to find novel approaches to measuring the potential, usually trying to use new forms of information that haven't been adapted for this previously.
 These checks often entail some caveats and uncertainties, but have the benefit of being independent of typical measurement techniques.
 In some cases, these methodologies have considerable potential for improving our Galactic mass estimates in the future, as new data sets become available.

 One project to do this used hydrodynamical simulations of the Magellanic Stream (MS), the formation of which is sensitive to the assumed Galactic potential.
 Varying the assumed potential properties in our simulations produces different properties of the derived stream, especially the length.
 After producing a series of simulations with different masses for the MW, a straightforward linear relationship appears between the MW mass and the length of the simulated stream.
 Based on real observations of the stream, we can estimate the true stream length, and use that as an estimator of the MW mass.
 While there remains considerable uncertainty in the result here, it is a novel method that produces a very reasonable estimate for the MW mass, consistent with several other mass estimators.
 A video of one of these simulations is shown below, displaying the two Magellanic clouds falling into the gravitational potential of the MW, and interacting with diffuse gas surrounding the MW.